Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 How to Earn Southwest Points in 2019

-If you start planning right now to earn the Southwest Companion Pass, you’ll enjoy its benefits for nearly 2 years (early 2019 through the end of 2020).
+If you start planning right now to earn the Southwest Companion Pass, you’ll enjoy its benefits for the remainder of this year though the end of next year (2019 through the end of 2020).

 Understanding the Southwest Companion Pass

 The Southwest Companion Pass has just a few simple requirements to earn.
 You must earn either 110,000 qualifying Southwest points or fly 100 one-way flights (within a calendar year) on Southwest.